Kaiote-opensource/OpenHAP/README.md

 * **Associated human behavioral patterns.**

-OpenHAP is designed as a modular software/firmware layer with ANSI C compatibility.
+OpenHAP is designed as a modular software/firmware layer that supports customizable measurement hardware.
 It utilises open datalogging file formats such as:

 * **.csv** for timestamped measurement data.